 Back in the house I urged Mary Ann, a gardener, to go look around, which she did.

 Eric asked our dinner plans and happily recommended a couple options.
-We settled on one in a neighboring town–one of the hilltop fortified towns common in the area.
+We settled on Chez Hugo in neighboring Sellians–one of the hilltop fortified towns common in the area.
 We went a little early so that we had daylight to find it.
 The mountain roads provided spectacular views of the peaks all around, but I was definitely glad to see where I was going.
 Approaching the town, I spotted a parking space beside the road where several other cars were parked.
 So I squeezed our mini SUV into it.
-My passengers had to get out so that I could squeeze the passenger side right up against a railing, but that was good because they helped me position the car not to close to the others.
+My passengers had to get out so that I could squeeze the passenger side right up against a railing, but that was good because they helped me position the car not too close to the others.

 We walked on up the hill into the town and spotted the restaurant, which was not yet open.
 So we walked on up into the narrow, stone streets between high stone walls.
 There were photo ops around every corner.
 Most of the buildings were homes and we could hear families preparing dinner, windows open wide to the pleasant evening.
 This was the France we’d come to see.
 We wandered back down and found an open gift shop run by an Englishman.
 I bought a small olive wood olive dish.

-The restaurant welcomed us with an outdoor table overlooking the road down the hill.
-A couple with a pair of big, friendly dog took the tale next to us.
-Our hostess, mother of the chef, told us a bit of their family history between taking our orders and seeing that we were well served.
+Chez Hugo–in fact, Hugo the chef’s mother–welcomed us with an outdoor table overlooking the road down the hill.
+A couple with a pair of big, friendly dogs took the table next to us.
+Our hostess told us a bit of their family history between taking our orders and seeing that we were well served.